-“Teen Mom 2’s” Kailyn Lowry Hits Back At Claims She Photoshopped One Of Her Bikini Pictures
+‘Teen Mom 2’s’ Kailyn Lowry Hits Back At Claims She Photoshopped One Of Her Bikini Pictures

-Teen Mom 2 star Kailyn Lowry has slammed her “so-called” haters for accusing her photoshopping a recent photo of herself in a bikini.
+Teen Mom 2 star Kailyn Lowry has slammed her haters for accusing her of photoshopping a recent photo of herself in a bikini.
 According to In Touch Weekly, Lowry has been traveling in Europe for a while and “living her best life.”
-As you can expect she’s been posting lots of pictures from her vacation on Instagram including one where she’s wearing a black bikini on what looks like a yacht.
+As you can expect, she’s been posting lots of pictures from her vacation on Instagram, including one where she’s wearing a black bikini on what looks like a yacht.

-Kail is smiling in the picture but she probably wasn’t too happy when she read the comments under the Instagram picture.
+Kail is smiling in the picture, but she probably wasn’t too happy when she read the comments under the Instagram picture.

 “If y’all don’t get off my a– on IG y’all can catch the block button.
 I didn’t Photoshop my photos.
 But if I wanted to I f–king will,” the 26-year-old reality TV star tweeted.

 As In Touch notes, Kailyn has been open about her insecurities about her body.
 In the past, she’s revealed that she’s had a Brazilian butt lift, liposuction, and a tummy tuck.
-She had previously told fans that she planned to have more plastic surgery but backed out of it at the last minute, telling her followers that she planned to lose weight the more “natural” way.
+She had previously told fans that she planned to have more plastic surgery, but backed out of it at the last minute, telling her followers that she planned to lose weight the more “natural” way.

 It seems that some fans felt betrayed by Kailyn’s admission that she would Photoshop her pictures if she wanted to.
 Some of her followers indicated that they were offended by that part of her comment.

-“Photoshop negates the whole ‘natural’ love yourself vibe…” one person wrote.
-Lowry replied to the comment directly and insisted that the photo hadn’t be changed in any way.
+“Photoshop negates the whole ‘natural’ love yourself vibe,” one person wrote.
+Lowry replied to the comment directly and insisted that the photo hadn’t been changed in any way.

 Others thought that there were clear signs that the photograph had been doctored.